 Ed Young has a great book I recently read called the 10 Commandments of Marriage.
-In it, he describes the three stages in a marriage.
+In it, he describes the three stages of a marriage.
 I thought these were worth thinking about today.

 The Honeymoon Stage